wmlavrador/wallet-x/README.md

 ## 📝 Licença

-Esse projeto está sob licença.
-Veja o arquivo [License](LICENSE.md) for more details.
+This project is under license.
+See the file [License](LICENSE.md) for more details.